aws-samples/aws-hpc-tutorials/content/06-batch-mnp-train-dl1/08-submit-mnp-job.md

 ### General observations

-With this approach the team has been able to run the training with as much as 32 nodes (32 * 8 = 256 Gaudis).
-The results of the scaling studies are shown in the blog xxx.
+With this approach the team has been able to scale the training with as much as 32 nodes (32 * 8 = 256 Gaudis).